nhsuk/nhsapp-frontend/README.md

 ## Building on the NHS digital service manual

-The NHS App uses the [NHS design system](https://service-manual.nhs.uk/design-system), however it also uses many custom design styles, components and patterns that we need to document.
+The NHS App uses the [NHS design system](https://service-manual.nhs.uk/design-system), however it also uses many custom design styles, components and patterns that we need to document with guidance.

 ## Documenting NHS App design styles, components and patterns

-We use a GitHub project board to document design styles, components and patterns being used on the NHS app, along with any work, including visual design changes, hypotheses, user insights etc. All this information then links back to the [NHS digital service manual community backlog](https://github.com/nhsuk/nhsuk-service-manual-community-backlog/projects/1) for others to learn from the work.
+We use a GitHub project board to track the design styles, components and patterns being used on the NHS app, including examples, feedback, questions and user insights.
+All this information links back to the [NHS digital service manual community backlog](https://github.com/nhsuk/nhsuk-service-manual-community-backlog/projects/1) so anyone working on an NHS project can look and learn from it.

 ---